 What’s at Stake

 Miracle Hill Ministries, an Evangelical child welfare provider that receives government funding, recently drew national attention for discriminating against qualified Jewish and Catholic foster care applicants.
-The U.S. Department of Health and Human Services recently issued Miracle Hill a waiver to violate federal non-discrimination laws as an exercise of “religious freedom.”
+Under the Trump administration, the U.S. Department of Health and Human Services issued Miracle Hill a waiver to violate federal non-discrimination laws as an exercise of “religious freedom.”
 But they are far from the only provider that is using public funds to discriminate in this way.
 With over 400,000 youth in foster care nationwide, there is an urgent need for affirming social services and safe, supportive adoptive homes.

 The Every Child Deserves a Family Act